Odile of Alsace: Cultural representations

-As the patroness of ocular afflictions and ear diseases, St. Odile is often depicted with a pair of eyes on a book - particularly fine examples of such images can be found from the 14th-16th centuries.
+As the patroness of ocular afflictions and ear diseases, St. Odile is often depicted with a pair of eyes on a book – particularly fine examples of such images can be found from the 14th–16th centuries.
 A notable sculpture of her exists at the Bavarian National Museum in Munich, which portrays the event of her baptism.
 The larkspur is connected to St. Odile as well and is believed to cure eye diseases in popular medicine and superstition.

 A Life of St. Odilia was written about the 10th century, mostly dedicated to the retelling of her legend, the antagonism of her father, and the death of her brother Hughes.
 From internal evidence, it seems that it was based upon an earlier, 8th century Life; however, as an account of her life, it cannot be considered to have much historical validity.

 Legacy

-Mont Sainte-Odile in Alsace, is named for her.
+Mont Sainte-Odile and Sint Odiliënberg, is named for her.

 Places dedicated to Saint Odile

 St. Odile pilgrim's chapel, near Freiburg

 In the valley of the Musbach, a small river that runs near Freiburg im Breisgau, pilgrims have venerated St. Odile for centuries.
 In ca. 1300 a chapel was built; the present church was started in 1503 and finished in the 18th century.
-The church is built adjacent to a spring whose water contains radon, which is supposedly beneficial to eyesight.
+The church is built adjacent to a spring whose water contains radon, which was wrongly thought to be beneficial to eyesight.
 In the 18th century the spring became part of the church building: in 1714 the source was included by enlarging the building, in 1780 the cave with the source in it was renovated and decorated in the fanciful style of the time.